iPortalTeam/ImmersivePortalsMod/README.md

 * Do aggressive frustum culling during portal rendering
 * Do aggressive frustum culling for the sections that are hidden by the portal during outer world rendering
 * Reduce occlusion query stalls by utilizing temporal coherence
+* Merge the rendering of the portals that have the same spacial transformation (for example the scale box end portal)

 ## How to run this code
 https://fabricmc.net/wiki/tutorial:setup